mk306/pyGPs/README.md

 For an implementation of relational GP (XGP) Regression use pyXGPR: http://www-kd.iai.uni-bonn.de/index.php?page=software_details&id=19

-XGP Regression uses, in addition to the attributes, relational knowledge among the data points in form of a (weighted) adjacancy matrix of the graph representing the relations.

 pyXGPR is a python implementation of Standard and Relational GPR.
 Standard GPR follows the matlab implementation by Carl Edward Rasmussen and Chris Williams which is under (C) Copyright 2005 – 2007.
 Standard GPs are extended to utilize relational information among data points following the hidden common cause model (XGP framework).
 Both GP variants offer methods for training and predicion.
-Within training the hyperparameters are optimized by maximizing the marginal likelihood by using a python implementation by Roland Memisevic of Carl Edward Rasmussen minimize.m (C) Copyright 1999 – 2006.

-pyXGPR provides an implementation of Standard and Relational Gaussian Process Regression, as it is described in:
+Within training the hyperparameters are optimized by maximizing the marginal likelihood by using a python implementation by Roland Memisevic of Carl Edward Rasmussen minimize.m (C) Copyright 1999 – 2006. pyXGPR provides an implementation of Standard and Relational Gaussian Process Regression, as it is described in:

 "M. Neumann, K. Kersting, Z. Xu, D. Schulz.
 Stacked Gaussian Process Learning.
 In H. Kargupta, W. Wang, editor(s), Proceedings of the 9th IEEE International Conference on Data Mining (ICDM-09), Miami, FL, USA, Dec.
 6-9 2009".